malc0mn/ptp-ip/README.md

 #### `state`
 This command is, for now, only supported by Fuji cameras and will display the current state of a fixed list of camera dependent properties.
+Do note that this list will change depending on the exposure program mode of the camera.
+So *aperture priority* will have a different list than *shutter priority* or *manual* or *auto*.

 Like the `info` command, `state` also has the `json` parameter to output the data in JSON parsable format with the additional `pretty` for indented JSON
 output: